mightychoc/pcap2printjob/meta/IPP_2_0.md

 ## How the Parser Works

 In this section, I want to give a brief overview on how the IPP parser works.
 This should be understood as a guideline to better understand the source code but by no means replaces following the code directly.
-The following annotated "main" function of the ipp.py file gives a god overview over the steps undertaken to convert the network traffic into a usable printjob:
+The following annotated "main" function of the ipp.py file gives a good overview over the steps undertaken to convert the network traffic into a usable printjob:

 ```python